Lang Prize FAQ

 Can I still submit my application even though I’m not on campus?

-- Yes, we are still accepting applications for the 2021 award.
-We have canceled the in-person celebration ceremony, and are considering a virtual celebration instead.
+- Yes, we are accepting applications for the 2021 award.
+We are planning a virtual celebration again this year.
 Stay tuned!

 Who may provide an instructor review?